mxayon/elephantsintheroom/README.md

 #Elephants In the Room
 ### [Elephants In The Room](https://elephantsintheroom.herokuapp.com/)
-**currently still in demo mode. if you are a developer and need to look at code please keep in mind that TagWords on nav bar are hard coded in with tagword Ids and using a joint table to pull down articles associated through articletagwords table.
+**currently still in demo mode. if you are a developer and need to look at code please keep in mind that TagWords on nav bar are hard coded in with tagword Ids and using a join table to pull down articles associated through articletagwords table.
 Hard coded in app.js**

 * Inspired by how the news feed on facebook can tend to be one sided, click bait-y and lacking of facts.
 As well as how it is the most commonly used platform people use as a main news resource.